mac-can/PCBUSB-Utilities/README.md

 ### macOS&reg; Utilities for PCAN-USB Interfaces

-Copyright &copy; 2012-2020 by UV Software, Berlin.
+Copyright &copy; 2012-2021 by UV Software, Berlin.

-# Running CAN and CAN FD on a Mac&reg;
+# Running CAN and CAN FD on Mac&reg;

 The PCBUSB library realizes a CAN to USB user-space driver under macOS for PCAN-USB interfaces from PEAK-System Technik, Darmstadt.
 It supports up to 8 PCAN-USB and PCAN-USB FD devices.

 The dynamic library libPCBUSB is running under macOS 10.13 and later (x86_64 architecture).
+Since version 0.10.1 it is running under macOS Big Sur (11.x) or macOS Monterey (12.x) as Universal macOS Binary.

-See the [MacCAN](https://www.mac-can.com/) website for details.
+See the [MacCAN](https://www.mac-can.com/) website to learn more.

 ## PCBUSB Utilities